 I can’t lie; at this point I was secretly envying Dan and Brian, imagining them kicking back with a cool drink at the campsite, leisurely watching the remote hillside, waiting for us to appear.
-As we wearily crossed the wash, Bill paused for a moment before staring up at the steep opposite bank.
+As we wearily crossed the wash, Bill paused for a moment before shading his eyes and staring up at the steep opposite bank.
 “You know,” he said, “I’m feeling a bit tired myself.
-I think I’m going to go join those guys at the campsite and sit this one out.”
+I think I’m going to go join those guys back at the campsite and sit this one out.”

 In the absence of a trail, we opted against pushing ahead on a steep route directly towards the ruins, instead choosing a more gradual approach which would take us left along the hillside and a bit out of our way before (hopefully) veering back up towards the cliff and our destination.
 We were encouraged when we eventually picked up a faint trail again, but after about 20 minutes it was obvious that it was taking us around the mountain and not up towards the cliff.

 Abandoning the trail to nowhere, we bushwhacked up through a copse of mesquites to the crest of a low rise, hoping we’d be able to see our destination and adjust our path accordingly.
 Frustration mounted as, no matter how high we climbed, a clear view of the cliff we needed to reach eluded us.